MCGPPeters/UniqueIdGenerator/README.md

 When you compile your code, the source generator adds these constants to your classes, allowing you to reference them in your methods.

-For HTML element IDs, the generator uses a specialized algorithm to create compact 4-character IDs that are optimized for HTML usage while still maintaining good uniqueness properties.
+For HTML element IDs, the generator uses a specialized algorithm to create compact 6-character IDs that are fully compliant with HTML5 specifications while still maintaining good uniqueness properties.

 ## Benefits Over Manual ID Generation